 The Tappy Tibbons material was shot in one day, with Christopher McDonald improvising a good deal of his material.
 At the end, the SAG extras for the audience and the crew all gave him a standing ovation.

-In the opening scene you can hear the sounds of a string quartet tuning up for a performance in the soundtrack.
+(At around 2 minutes) In the opening scene, the sounds of a string quartet can be heard tuning up for a performance in the soundtrack.
 Just before the title rolls down, you hear a conductor tap on his music stand to ready the quartet for a performance.
-The people tuning up are "The Kronos Quartet", who played most of the music for the film.
+The people tuning up are the Kronos Quartet, who played most of the music for the film.
 The maestro bringing them to attention is Darren Aronofsky, the director.

-The pills Sarah Goldfarb takes in the film are actually Synthroid pills taken for thyroid hormone replacement for people with hypothyroidism, this is also true for the pills Marion, Tyrone and Harry take before the party.
+The pills Sara Goldfarb takes in the film are actually Synthroid pills taken for thyroid hormone replacement for people with hypothyroidism; this is also true for the pills Marion, Tyrone and Harry take before the party.